What is a Feature Store?

 When Should an Organization Build or Adopt a Feature Store?

-Feature stores are especially powerful when an organization intends to build many models based on a common entity, such as customers, users, members, products, or items.
+Feature stores are especially powerful when an organization has many machine-learning use cases with models based on common entities (i.e. customers).

 When the same type of example is used for many applications, it makes a lot of sense to reuse features across many models.
 In these cases, data scientists develop features for a single model, and then add them to the feature store for use by other models or analyses.